 Dolley Madison was raised a Quaker and tried to live those principals.
 Her first husband was also a Quaker and chosen for her by her father.
 After he died, Dolley met James Madison.
 They were complete opposites but remained married for 42 years.
 Dolley is best known for saving the portrait of George Washington at the beginning of the War of 1812.
 When the British burned and destroyed Washington, D.C., Dolley recognized the need to rebuild it in order to give the country a sense of pride.
 She personally made it a point to visit people in town and was instrumental in getting the city up and running again.
 Her devotion to the country and her pride in America, made her a favorite among the public.

 When former President James Madison died, Dolley was grief-stricken.
 She would remain inconsolable and missed him terribly.

 Who was Charles Wilkes?

-Wilkes mortgaged in the house in 1855.
-That mortgage passed through several hands over the next 15 years until George B. Warren secured it in 1870.
-Upon Warren’s death in 1880, the mortgage was assigned to his daughter, Phebe Warren Tayloe.
-She unfortunately died in 1882, and her niece Elizabeth H. Price became the new mortgage holder.
-Price sold the mortgage in December 1884 to Edward Tayloe Perry.
-Meanwhile, Charles Wilkes had deeded the house to his wife and three daughters in 1870.
-Wilkes died in 1877, and in 1886 the Wilkes family sold the house to the Cosmos Club for the sum of $40,000.
+In 1855 John Wilkes chose to mortgage the house.
+Over the next 15 years, the title to that mortgage passed through several owners until George B. Warren purchased it in 1870.
+The mortgage was assigned to his daughter, Phebe Warren Tayloe upon Warren’s death in 1880.
+Then, she, unfortunately, died just two years later in 1882, and the mortgage was passed to her niece Elizabeth H. Price who became the new owner of the property.
+Price then sold the mortgage to Edward Tayloe Perry in December 1884.
+Charles Wilkes meanwhile deeded the house to his three daughters and his wife in 1870.
+Upon his death in 1877 the Wilkes family sold the deed to the house to the Cosmos Club for $40,000.